greg-raven/grus/_posts/2009-11-14-obama-fort-hoods-911.md

 >
 > By RALPH PETERS
 >
-> On Thursday afternoon, a radicalized Muslim US Army officer shouting "Allahu Akbar!" committed the worst act of terror on American soil since 9/11.
+> On Thursday afternoon, a radicalized Muslim U.S. Army officer shouting "Allahu Akbar!" committed the worst act of terror on American soil since 9/11.
 And no one wants to call it an act of terror or associate it with Islam.
 >
 > What cowards we are.
 Political correctness killed those patriotic Americans at Ft.
 Hood as surely as the Islamist gunman did.
 And the media treat it like a case of non-denominational shoplifting.
 >
 > This was a terrorist act.
 When an extremist plans and executes a murderous plot against our unarmed soldiers to protest our efforts to counter Islamist fanatics, it's an act of terror.
 Period.
 >
-> When the terrorist posts anti-American hate-speech on the Web; apparently praises suicide bombers and uses his own name; loudly criticizes US policies; argues (as a psychiatrist, no less) with his military patients over the worth of their sacrifices; refuses, in the name of Islam, to be photographed with female colleagues; lists his nationality as "Palestinian" in a Muslim spouse-matching program, and parades around central Texas in a fundamentalist playsuit --- well, it only seems fair to call this terrorist an "Islamist terrorist."
+> When the terrorist posts anti-American hate-speech on the Web; apparently praises suicide bombers and uses his own name; loudly criticizes U.S. policies; argues (as a psychiatrist, no less) with his military patients over the worth of their sacrifices; refuses, in the name of Islam, to be photographed with female colleagues; lists his nationality as "Palestinian" in a Muslim spouse-matching program, and parades around central Texas in a fundamentalist playsuit --- well, it only seems fair to call this terrorist an "Islamist terrorist."
 >
 > But the president won't.
 Despite his promise to get to all the facts.
 Because there's no such thing as "Islamist terrorism" in ObamaWorld.
 >